Dirgeguy/TRC-Project-1/README.md

 In March month, the commons stocks and ETF are negatively correlated with covid data.

-2.3% to 38% with positive cases, 0.3% to 41% with negative cases and 8.2% to 29% with negative cases.
+2.3% to 38% with positive cases, 0.3% to 41% with negative cases and 8.2% to 29% with death cases.
 On an average the finance sector was hit by the pandemic and the impact was 33% negative performance.

 From April month however, all the stocks and ETF are positively correlated to the covid data, with a range of 37% to 72% with positive cases, 34% to 70% with negative cases and 53% to 77% with death cases.